 Basically, Sole Proprietorship is that your business is attached to you (yes, that’s right).
 Limited Liability Partnership, or LLP, is when you run a business with your friend(s) while Private Limited Company, or Pte Ltd, is formed when there are multiple shareholders owning unequal shares of the business.

 1. Private Limited Company vs Sole Proprietorship

-The most significant thing to note is that a Private Limited Company (Pte Ltd) has a separate entity from its owners while a Sole Proprietorship is attached to its founder.
+The most significant thing to note when you decide to register is that a Private Limited Company (Pte Ltd) in Singapore has a separate entity from its owners while a Sole Proprietorship is attached to its founder.
 What it means is you, the owner, won’t be sued or chased after if your Private Limited Company is in trouble.
 I personally know a Sole Proprietor who had to declare personal bankruptcy when his business went south.
 Don’t let that happen to you!